dampierch/aneuploidy/readme_pipeline.md

 ## Identify heterozygous sites

-Having identified germline SNPs in normal tissue, we next identified heterozygous sites by selecting the subset of SNPs with sufficient sequencing coverage for which the estimated allele fraction was 0.5 in normal tissue.
+Having identified germline SNPs in normal tissue, we next identified heterozygous sites by selecting the subset of SNPs with sufficient sequencing coverage and quality of variant call for which the estimated allele fraction was 0.5 in normal tissue.

 ### Original WRP solution
 1. Python master script calls shell script that subsequently calls Python scripts to identify heterozygous sites, count them, and prepare them for analysis